 We actually had a lot of family fun time and I was to spend time working on our yearly budget.
 I have been going through Dave Ramsey’s Financial Peace University with a friend and am excited to implement what I have learned.

 I don’t know about you but, I love the start of a new year with all the excitement of what is to come!
 I love re-evaluating, re-committing to previous goals and even setting new goals.
 My goals for this year include :

 - Daily Bible Reading – I have enjoyed reading through the Bible in a Year in previous years and look forward to doing it again this year.
 I like to use the plan from In Touch Ministries – click on “Daily Devotion” and at the bottom of the devotion is the Bible in One Year reading.

 - Home Education – With all areas of my life, I feel that the start of a new year is a new beginning and home education is no exception.
 I am always refreshed after the holiday season to “hit the books” with renewed excitement!

 - Exercise – My goal is to exercise 5 – 6 times per week.
 I have a mini trampoline that I enjoy jogging on which is good for the adrenal system.
-I have also started 30 Day Fitness Challenges and am currently doing the Squat and the LBD Dress challenges.
-These challenges are great workouts but do not take a lot of time.

 - Budget – As I mentioned earlier, I have being going through Financial Peace University.
 So, I have been inspired to take a closer look at our budget and make some adjustments that I think will be more effective.
 I have always kept a budget book to track our (my) spending but I am trying the zero based budget for a few months.
 A zero based budget assigns every dollar a name at the beginning of the month so I am telling our money where to go rather than just watching to see where it goes!
 I’ll keep you posted and let you know if it works!